Popolare Di Vicenza, Veneto And Bailouts: The Ghost Of Lehman Brothers Hangs Over Europe

 VB, for its part, also fared poorly in the ECB Stress Tests with its CET1 ratio falling to -2.56% under the adverse case scenario resulting in a capital shortfall of €3.1 billion.
 As with BPVI, the bank’s botched attempt to raise capital drove the Atlante Fund to subscribe to almost the entire offering granting it a 97.64% stake in the bank.
 VB was therefore able to raise €1 billion at €0.1/share, also wiping out its existing shareholders.
 It comes as no surprise that it had decided to book almost €434 million in provisions to settle claims with 54,359 aggrieved shareholders.

 The glaring capital shortfall in the ECB adverse case scenario and the fact that both banks failed to achieve their minimum CET1 ratios of 10.25%, did not stop the authorities from unbelievably declaring them to be “solvent” in March 2017.
 This was directly after their private bailout by the Atlante Fund and right around the time when they both applied to access the ‘precautionary recapitalisation’ measure, providing temporary and extraordinary access to public funds.

 Moreover, the Italian government approved a state guarantee for the issuance of an additional €2.2 billion and €1.4 billion in senior bonds at BPVI and VB respectively.
 By the end of May 2017, the banks had issued almost €6.5 billion in guaranteed bonds.
 Investors would be wise to remember that both banks had recently requested funding (0% to -0.4% rate) from the ECB’s Targeted Long-term Refinancing Operations (TLTRO II) facility: €4.7 billion for BPVI and €3.7 billion for VB (it used €2.6 billion).
 The two banks took this extraordinary support and announced plans to merge with the release of their Project Tiepolo in June 2017.

 No bailout tale is truly complete without its fair dose of legal challenges and controversy.
-Thirteen former executives and directors at VB are being investigated by prosecutors in Rome for allegedly “hindering the activities carried out by the public supervisory authorities” by making the bank appear to have a much stronger capital position that it actually did.
+Thirteen former executives and directors at VB are being investigated by prosecutors in Rome for allegedly “hindering the activities carried out by the public supervisory authorities” by making the bank appear to have a much stronger capital position than it actually did.
 The group includes former Chairman Flavio Trinca and former CEO Vincenzo Consoli.
 The latter was placed under house arrest in August 2016.

-At BVPI, the Board of Directors appointed Fabrizio Viola as CEO of the bank on December 6, 2016.
-On the same day he was also co-opted to the Board of VB.
+At BPVI, the Board of Directors appointed Fabrizio Viola as CEO of the bank on December 6, 2016.
+On the same day, he was also co-opted to the Board of VB.
 Investors should note that Mr. Viola served as CEO of Banca Monte dei Paschi (BMPS), another zombie bank that was recently bailed out, between May 2012 and September 2016.
 Interestingly, after Mr. Viola stepped down as CEO of BMPS, prosecutors dropped charges of market manipulation against him.
 The recycling of former executives who were previously under investigation throughout a banking system that has teetered on the brink of collapse hardly inspires confidence.

 A private bailout, bond guarantees, and interest-free loans were evidently not enough to save these “solvent banks” from collapse.